Elite6802/airbnb-clone-project/README.md

 ### Logging & Monitoring
 API activity will be logged and monitored to detect suspicious activity and potential security breaches.
 This allows quick detection and response to threats before they escalate.

+## CI/CD Pipeline

+A CI/CD (Continuous Integration / Continuous Deployment) pipeline is a set of automated processes that allow developers to build, test, and deploy code efficiently and reliably.

+**Importance for this project:**
+- Ensures code changes are automatically tested to prevent bugs from reaching production.
+- Speeds up development by automating repetitive tasks such as builds and deployments.
+- Maintains a consistent and stable application environment across all stages (development, staging, production).

+**Tools used:**
+- **GitHub Actions** – Automates testing and deployment workflows.
+- **Docker** – Provides consistent environments through containerization.
+- **Other tools** (optional) – Jenkins, Travis CI, or CircleCI for advanced CI/CD workflows.